junsooshin/comp20-jshin/messages/README.txt

 	http://messagehub.herokuapp.com/) or from your local machine (from file:///) from using XMLHttpRequest?
 Why or why not?

-	- No, using the different origin does not show the content and gives me
+	- Yes, using this different origin showed the contents.

-	  Uncaught SyntaxError: Unexpected token <myRequest.onreadystatechange @
-	  lab.js:20

 	- No, using a local machine does not show the content and gives me